 Caitlin Helfer: And I know that a lot of them, it just looks like a bunch of, in my world, mixed breed dogs because it’s not what I’m necessarily used to.
 But that’s why it just seems like a lot of them are more mixed breeds than there are purebreds anymore.

 Matthew Failor: They are totally mixed breed.
 We do have competitors and friends that only want to run Siberians.
 But they are at a huge disadvantage, because their gene pool is so small.
 They can only breed — like if there are 10,000 Siberian Huskies in the world, they can only breed out of that 10,000.
-But the Alaskan Husky there are a ton of them because the breed is so diverse.
+But the Alaskan Husky there is a ton of them because the breed is so diverse.

 Caitlin Helfer: Really?
 That’s pretty cool actually.
 I wouldn’t have thought of it that way.
 The dog world they make out purebred to be up here somewhere.